What girls do in our programme

 Girls complete interest badges outside of the unit

-At home, on holiday, anywhere they like.
+At home, on holiday, in the unit meeting, anywhere they like.
 This means they can choose whichever interest badges they like without having to go with the group decision.
 It gives them the space to develop their independence and self-confidence while having fun and trying something new.

 Girls choose when they do them